hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/conversations_and_dialogues/403_xi_xv_from_the_diary_of_a_disciple.md

 special advice to men to take up in life the one or the other of such Nishthas (scrupulous persistence) and make it their own.
-With the lapse of ages, these great truths become distorted and gradually transform themselves into Deshâchâras or the prevailing customs of a country.
+With the lapse of ages, these great truths become distorted and gradually transform themselves into Deshāchāras or the prevailing customs of a country.
 It has happened, not only in India, but in every nation and every society in the world.
 And the common people, lacking in discrimination, make these the bone of contention and fight among themselves.
 They have lost